lizadaly/windrift/README.md

 Chapters and sections are currently modeled as arrays: it's easy to move forward or back with relative offsets, but not particularly easy to index into arbitrarily.
 An obvious area for future development would be a structural model that more easily permitted jumping to named chapters/sections.

+New in 1.0.5: if you choose the `by-chapter` pagination option (see windrift-starter), Windrift will not call `render()` on any but the current chapter.
+This change makes the engine more performant for very large stories.

 ### Lists
 The primary mode of interaction with a Windrift story is via Lists.